 Andrew Guild has been involved with the production of ballet, circus, classical music, folk dance, ice spectaculars for over 50 years.
-He chooses to live in Melbourne and is happy to travel to seek out new talents, new thrills and entertainments that will appeal to audiences wherever there are beautiful theatres, magnificent concert halls, spectacular big tops or vast arenas.
+He is happy to travel to seek out new talents, new thrills and entertainments that will appeal to audiences wherever there are for beautiful theatres, magnificent concert halls, spectacular big tops or vast arenas.

 Andrew’s journey in the world of entertainment started when he sought out a school holiday job by auditioning for the very first Australian production of Lionel Bart’s ground-breaking musical Oliver.
 A year playing the Artful Dodger, then more juggling of school and theatre work and finally, an invitation to join the Edgley show business family where he stayed as a partner for over three decades.

 During Soviet times, Andrew made over 250 visits to Moscow and travelled extensively throughout Russia and the then Soviet States.
 He estimates he has been involved with over 7,000 performers visiting Australia, New Zealand and South Africa, as well as many Asian countries including China, Hong Kong and Singapore.

 In 2014, Andrew, together with Theatre Tours International partner Simon Bryce, had great joy in presenting the BBC sensation Mrs. Brown Rides Again starring Mrs. Brown’s Boys.
 The show’s historic success was repeated when Mrs. Brown’s Boys returned in 2016 with a second play – Good Mourning Mrs. Brown.